Journal of Women, Politics & Policy

-The Journal of Women, Politics & Policy is a peer-reviewed academic journal published by Routledge which covers women's roles in the political process.
+The Journal of Women, Politics & Policy is a peer-reviewed academic journal published by Routledge covering women's political roles.
 It was established in 1980 and changed from Women & Politics to its current name in 2005.
 The editor-in-chief is Heidi Hartmann (Institute for Women's Policy Research).

 Abstracting and indexing

 The journal is abstracted and indexed in the Social Sciences Citation Index and Current Contents/Social & Behavioral Sciences.
 According to the Journal Citation Reports, the journal has a 2019 impact factor of 1.500, ranking it 15th out of 45 journals in the category "Women's Studies".